odin-lang/odin-lang.org/content/docs/overview.md

 #assert(size_of(f) == (N+N-2)*size_of(T));
 ```

-## Custom iterator functions
+## Custom iterator procedures

-Custom iterator functions can be used to iterate over anything you want.
+Custom iterator procedure can be used to iterate over anything you want.

-A custom iterator function should take a pointer to a struct keeps track of the state of the iteration.
+It is customary for a custom iterator procedure to have a pointer to a value in order to keep track of the state of the iteration.

+Custom iterators can return 1, 2, or 3 values, as long as the last value is a boolean.

+In the 3 value variant the return values should be:
-The custom iterator function should return 3 values.
-The next value to be given to the loop, the next index for the loop, and a boolean to signify if the loop should keep running.
+1. The next value to be given to the loop,
+2. the next index for the loop,
+3. boolean to signify if the loop should keep running.

 ```odin
 //Iterate a linked list